sdsc/try_seedmelab/README.md

 `docker-compose build`

 ## Start the SeedmeLab Quickstart Drupal site
-`docker-compose up seedmelab`
+Once the container boots up, the Drupal site will be accessible on `http://localhost:8080` `docker-compose up seedmelab`

 ### Only run the below line the first time the seedmelab quickstart is created